ohsu-comp-bio/funnel/plugins/README.md

 > [!WARNING]
-> Files in this directory are in active development and will be moved to a separate public repository (e.g. [funnel-example-plugin](https://github.com/ohsu-comp-bio/funnel-example-plugin)) in the near future 🔮
+> Files in this directory are in active development and will be moved to a separate public repository (e.g. [funnel-example-plugin](https://github.com/ohsu-comp-bio/funnel-example-plugin)) in the near future... 🔮

 # Updating the Protocol